 Bed bugs have evolved to be expert travelers.
 Due in part to six legs which are made to crawl.
 An adult bed bug can cover four feet in one minute.
 Each leg is tipped with a claw that can be used to grip rough surfaces, climb, and hold onto a host as they feed.
 These insects lack suction pads making it difficult for them to climb smooth surfaces.

 The shape of a bed bug’s abdomen indicates whether the insect is male or female.
-Male bed bugs have a pointed tip at the rear of their abdomen, females will have a rounded tip.
+Male bed bugs have a pointed tip at the rear of their abdomen, and females have a rounded tip.